 We’re here 24/7 to listen and help.

 Outpatient mental health care is structured psychotherapy and psychiatric care delivered on scheduled visits while the adult lives at home.
-Villa Healing Center in Woodland Hills, California is an adult residential mental health facility licensed by the California Department of Social Services.
+Villa Healing Center is an adult residential mental health facility licensed by the California Department of Social Services.
 Villa Healing does not provide standalone outpatient programs.
 This page explains when outpatient care is the right level, when residential at Villa Healing is the right level, and how to find a licensed outpatient provider through Psychology Today, AAMFT TherapistLocator, or your insurance carrier directory.
 We accept most major commercial insurance for residential treatment.

 Outpatient mental health care covers a continuum of office-based or community-based services in which an adult attends scheduled sessions and returns home between visits.
 The American Psychological Association recognizes outpatient psychotherapy as the most common form of mental health treatment in the United States, ranging from weekly individual therapy through more intensive structured programs.